-Educational Psychologists have five core functions which are::
+Educational Psychologists have five core functions which are:

-- · Consultation and advice;
+- Consultation and advice;

 - Assessment;

-- · Intervention;
+- Intervention;

-- · Research and training;
+- Training;

-- · Policy development;
+- Research and policy development

-This can be delivered at different levels, from that of the child to the school to the local authority.
-For example the educational psychologist can work with school staff and parents/carers to assess a child's strengths and difficulties as well as work directly with a child/young person to provide support.
-They can also work with school staff to support them to develop policies and supports that will benefit all of the children in a school such as behaviour policies, playground supports, etc.
+Services can be delivered at different levels, including the level of the child, the school or the local authority.
+The Educational Psychologist can work with school staff and parents/carers to assess a child's strengths and areas of development, as well as work directly with a child/young person to provide support.
+They can also work with school staff to support in the development of policies and interventions that will benefit children such as relationship-based policies, teaching and learning, etc.

-The educational psychologist will work collaboratively with many different people to improve the educational outcomes for children and young people.
-Much of their work involves consulting and working through others, especially those who see the child/young person on a regular basis such as school staff and parents/ carers.
+The Educational Psychologist will work collaboratively with many different people to improve the educational outcomes for children and young people.
+Much of their work involves consulting and working through others, especially those who see the child/ young person on a regular basis such as school staff and parents/ carers.

 The Psychological Service works within South Ayrshire's staged approach to supporting young people with additional support needs.
 The first stage of the process involves support at the classroom level by class teachers and other support staff based within the school.
-If a school wish to consult or chat to the educational psychologist regarding a child, school staff will always ask parental permission first.
-Once this is provided, the school or psychologist will keep the parent or carer up to date with discussions although it is likely that the parent will be involved in discussions.
+If a school wish to consult with the Educational Psychologist regarding a child, school staff will ask parental permission first.
+Once this is provided, the school will keep the parent or carer up to date with discussions.
+If the child or young person is then formally referred to the service, parents will be involved in direct discussions with the educational psychologist.

-If a parent wishes to request the involvement of an educational psychologist, they should discuss this initially with staff at their child's school.
+If a parent wishes to request the involvement of an Educational Psychologist, they should discuss this initially with staff at their child's school.
 This could be their child's class teacher or the school's Pupil Support Coordinator.
 The school can then consider what preliminary assessments and interventions may be required to support your child.
-If further advice or intervention is required schools can arrange a consultation with the school's educational psychologist.
+If further advice or intervention is required, schools can arrange a consultation with the school's educational psychologist.
 See the service's website for further details on what a parent can expect from a consultation with an educational psychologist.